 Obviously, the commercial banking manager will play particular attention to the entrepreneur's financial forecasts.
 In addition to your estimated income and expenses, your financial situation will be evaluated. **"There are always unexpected expenses in business," said Maxim.
 "That's why the bank will evaluate the entrepreneur's ability to reinject cash into the business, i.e., whether or not he or she can reinvest if needed.
 As a lack of cashflow is one of the leading causes of failure for a business in the startup phase, our objective is to ensure that the entrepreneur has sufficient breathing room."

 Over the years, Maxim has been on the receiving end of numerous business plan presentations by entrepreneurs.
 Based on these experiences, he offered three pieces of advice that could prove useful to you:

 Time to go for it You are now equipped to properly prepare your business plan presentation.
 Do you have any questions?
 Are you ready to get started?
-Either way, make an appointment with a National Bank expert, who will be pleased to answer your questions and offer you the right solutions to meet your needs.
+Either way, schedule a call with one of our business expert , who will be pleased to answer your questions and offer you the right solutions to meet your needs.

 Best of luck!